rauf-bhatti/rauf-bhatti/README.md

-- 👋 Hi, I’m @rauf-bhatti
+- 👋 Hi, I’m @rauf-bhatti!
+- 💻 Currently employed @ Infinite-Compute as a (remote) Backend Developer.
+- 🔧 As of current, I mainly work on desktop and android applications.
-- 👀 I’m interested in ML, HCI and Android Development...
+- 👀 I’m interested in learning more about Machine Learning and HCI.
-- 🌱 I’m currently learning AR/MR Development...
+- 🌱 I’m currently learning AR/MR Development.
-- 📫 You can reach me at raufbhatti707@gmail.com...
+- 📫 You can reach me at raufbhatti707@gmail.com.

 <!---
 rauf-bhatti/rauf-bhatti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.